Skip to main content

 Troubleshooting

 In the unlikely event that Botify is experiencing an unexpected service interruption, optimizations will not be executed.
-If the CDN stops responding, the JavaScript tag will not load, which will not prevent your original source page from loading.
-If the API stops responding, the JavaScript tag will load, though it cannot execute the optimizations.
+If the CDN stops responding, the JavaScript snippet will not load, which will not prevent your original source page from loading.
+If the API stops responding, the JavaScript snippet will load, though it cannot execute the optimizations.

 See also: